 First Saturday programs, which celebrate the life of people interred at Green Lawn, are held monthly and are free and open to the public.
-They are held at in the Chapel at Green Lawn,
+They are held at

 William R. Platt of Clintonville, a great grand nephew of the former President, will have the role of Rutherford Hayes Platt who was president of the Green Lawn Board of Trustees when the chapel was dedicated

 Among the other participants in the 1902 program were Peletiah Webster Huntington who founded Huntington Bank and donated the stained glass windows and organ at the Chapel and the Rev. Washington Gladden, long-time pastor of the First Congregational Church.